brry/misc/README.md

 # Puns and Wordplays

 Here are a few wordplays that could one day make an R-some R-ticle ;-) I know, I should be R-rested for making such puns.
 After all, I'm not a famous R-tist or anything.
-But then I might have to spend time in prison alongside R-sonists.
-I fear a movie about that would have to be rated "R"...
+But then I'm sc-R-ed I might have to spend time in prison alongside R-sonists.
+I once saw a movie about how they set everything on fi-R and it was so horrible it had to be rated "R"...

 Anyway, drop me a line or a github issue if you have additional ideas. --> berry-b@gmx.de